renovate-bot/zw/docs/introduction.md

 - The [meta plugins](ecosystem/annexes/meta-plugins) are a curated list of plugins and are automatically installed with pre-configured optimal ices.

-- [Playground](https://github.com/z-shell/playground) for the configurations with docker.
+- Docker [playground](https://github.com/z-shell/playground) for the configurations.

 - Migration [guide](getting_started/migration).